Master of Business Administration - MBA

 - Approval of the Academic Advising Office, Undergraduate Business Administration Chair, and the MBA Director.

-Interested students must meet with Academic Advising to confirm eligibility and to obtain guidance in completing the application.
+Interested students must meet with Academic Advising to confirm eligibility and to obtain guidance on taking MBA courses.
 Please note: being eligible for the Program (based on the above criteria) does not guarantee approval by the MBA program director to enroll in a graduate-level course.

 Both the Academic Advising Office and the MBA program reserve the right to limit the number of undergraduate students in the graduate courses.
 Students who receive approval for graduate enrollment will be registered for specific graduate courses on a first-come, first-served basis.
 Undergraduate students must complete all of the course work and meet the same academic expectations required of the graduate students in the MBA classes.